-Dotted Crotchet A note which lasts for 1 1⁄2 beats.
-Rhythm N5 Dotted Minim A note which lasts for 3 beats.
-Rhythm N3 Dotted Quaver A note which last for 3⁄4 beats.
-Rhythm N5 Dotted Rhythm A rhythm which has an uneven sound.
-A long note followed by a short note, or a short not followed by a long note such as the scotch snap.
-Rhythm N4 Double Bass A string instrument.
+Dotted Rhythm A rhythm which has an uneven sound.
+A long note followed by a short note, or a short not followed by a long note such as the scotch snap Rhythm N4 Double Bass A string instrument.
 The lowest sounding.
 Can play jazz as well as being in the orchestra.
 Timbre N4 Drone One note continuously held on or repeated in the bass.
 A feature of the bagpipes.
 Harmony N4 Drum Fill A short rhythm that 'fills in' the gaps between phrases.
 It is heard as a change of rhythm during the music.
 A rhythmic decoration played on the drum kit.
 Rhythm N3 Drum Kit A set of drums and cymbals grouped together and played in rock and pop music.
 Timbre N3 Electric Guitar A guitar which requires an amplifier to produce sound.
 Timbre N3 Episode A passage of music linking two appearances of the same material, such as in Rondo Form.
-Structure N5 Exposition The first section of a movement in Sonata Form (Exposition - Development - Recapitulation).
-Structure Н Faster The tempo (speed) increases.
+Structure N5 Faster The tempo (speed) increases.
 Tempo N3 Fiddle The Scottish name for a violin.
 Used in Scottish folk music.
 Timbre N3 Flute A woodwind instrument.
 It uses an open hole which is blown over to produce the sound.
-Timbre N4 Flutter Tonguing Rolling the letter 'r' whilst playing a brass or woodwind instrument.
-Timbre N5

-Folk Groups A group of musicians which play traditional music of their country.
+Timbre N4 Flutter Tonguing Rolling you 'r' whilst playing a brass or woodwind instrument.
+Timbre N5 Folk Groups A group of musicians which play traditional music of their country.
 Timbre N3 Forte A volume instruction.
-Loud (f) Dynamic N3 Fortissimo A volume instruction.
+Loud (f) Dynamic N3 Fortissimo A volume instrument.
 Very loud (ff) Dynamic N5 French horn A brass instrument.
-A curled up instrument with a bell at one end valves and a mouthpiece at the other.
+A curled up instrument with a bell at one end, 3 valves and a mouthpiece at the other.
 Timbre N5 Gaelic Psalms Hymns which are sung in Gaelic and are unaccompanied.
 Led by a precentor and then the congregation join in.
+Style N5

-Style N5 Glissando Sliding from one to another and playing every note in between.
+Glissando Sliding from one to another and playing every note in between.
 Melody N5 Glockenspiel A percussion instrument.
-Metal bars set up like a keyboard, which are hit with beaters.
-Timbre N4 Gospel Music written with religious lyrics often praising or thanking God.
+Metal bars set up like a keyboard which are hit with beaters.
+Timbre N4 Gospel Music written with religious lyrics often praising of thanking God.
 Style N5 Grace note A very quick ornament in the melody.
 A crushed note before the main note of the melody.
 Often heard in bagpipe melodies.
-Melody N5 Ground Bass A theme in the bass line which is repeated many times while the upper parts play are varied.
+Melody N5 Ground Bass A theme in the bass line which is repeated many times while other parts play above it.
 Structure N5 Grouped Semi quavers A group of semiquavers which are joined together.
 Melodic N4 Guiro A percussion instrument made of wood.
 It is hollow with ridges on the sides which can be scraped.
-It can also be hit to produce a sound.
-Timbre N4 Harmonic Minor Scale Scale which shares the same key signature as its Relative major but raises the 7 th note by a semitone.
-Melody Н

-Harmonics The high eerie sounds produced on a string instrument by lightly touching the string at certain points.
-On a guitar these will sound bell like.
-Timbre Н Harmony Two or more notes sounding together.
+It can also be hit to produce a sound Timbre N4 Harmony Two or more notes sounding together.
 Structure N3 Harp A string instrument.
 It has 47 strings which are plucked by the fingers to sound.
 Timbre N4 Harpsichord A keyboard instrument where the strings are plucked.
 Timbre N4 Hi hat cymbals Two cymbals which are used as a pair (one is upside down).
 They can be hit by drum sticks or brushed and opened and closed with a foot pedal.
 Timbre N5 Homophonic A texture.
 The melody and accompaniment play parts which are similar in rhythm at the same time.
 Texture N5 Imitation Where the melody is immediately copied in another part.
 Form N4 Imperfect Cadence Two chords at the end of a phrase which has the last chord as chord V. It sounds unfinished.
-Harmony N5 Impressionist A term borrowed from painting which creates an impression rather than a clear cut idea.
-Debussy was an important composer of this style.
-Texture and Timbre were explored including whole tone scale, parallel chords and unresolved chords to create a blurred and vague outline.
-Style Н Improvisation The performer makes up the music during the performance.
-The music is not written down.
-Melody/ Style N3 Indian Music Music from India which uses the tabla and sitar.
-Style N5 Interrupted Cadence An interrupted cadence is usually formed by the chords V-VI.
-This is also known as the surprise cadence as the listener may be expecting V-I which has a more final sound.
-Harmony Н
+Harmony N5